 The high habitual caffeine consumption with green tea extract capsules promoted more weight loss compared to low habitual caffeine consumption.

 A study in men with similar BMI and waist circumference showed a weight and waist circumference decreased after 12 weeks of tea containing Catechins.

 Moreover, the LDL was significantly reduced after Catechin containing tea consumption (16)

-The gist: Green tea can aid in weight loss due to its interaction with lipids and its thermogenic properties.
+Green tea can aid in weight loss due to its interaction with lipids and its thermogenic properties.